-Entering their eighth season of Northwoods League baseball in 2019, the Rox provide affordable family fun and the best nine-inning vacation for fans while showcasing some of the top college talent in the nation at home at the Rock Pile.
+Entering their tenth season of Northwoods League baseball in 2021, the Rox provides affordable family fun and the best nine-inning vacation for fans while showcasing some of the top college talents in the nation at home at the Rock Pile.

 The Rox have been providing fans with Rox Solid Fun in Central Minnesota since 2012!

 The Rox kicked off their inaugural season in 2012 back at Joe Faber Field.
-Before the season began, the organization announced that the new — yet familiar — team name for St. Cloud would be the Rox, which had been in use previously by a team who was part of the Northern League from the mid-1940’s until 1971 in St. Cloud.
-That organization featured many great names baseball fans recognize, including Major League Baseball Hall of Famer Lou Brock, Orlando Cepeda and Gaylord Perry.
+Before the season began, the organization announced that the new — yet familiar — team name for St. Cloud would be the Rox, which had been in use previously by a team who was part of the Northern League from the mid-1940s until 1971 in St. Cloud.
+That organization featured many great names baseball fans recognize, including Major League Baseball Hall of Famers Lou Brock, Orlando Cepeda, and Gaylord Perry.

 That season, the Rox saw nearly 56,000 fans come to the Rock Pile to watch them play throughout the summer.
 Under Field Manager Augie Rodriguez, St. Cloud finished with a winning record of 19-16 in front of the hometown crowd.

-During the inaugural season, the Rox set numerous single-season franchise records that still hold today, including team batting average (.287), triples (30), stolen bases (105), on base percentage (.379), slugging percentage (.393) and more.
-Individually, Erik Kozel set single-season franchise records in batting average (.376), slugging percentage (.506) and on base percentage (.493), while Andy Henkemeyer set the franchise record in 2012 with six triples and 48 runs scored.
+During the season, the Rox set numerous single-season franchise records that still hold today, including team batting average (.287), triples (30), stolen bases (105), on-base percentage (.379), slugging percentage (.393) and more.
+Individually, Erik Kozel set single-season team records in batting average (.376), slugging percentage (.506) and on-base percentage (.493), while Andy Henkemeyer set the record with six triples and 48 runs scored.

 In 2012, Henkemeyer represented St. Cloud in the 2012 Northwoods League All-Star Game in Madison, where he went 1-for-2 with a run scored and a stolen base for the North Division.